-- Records of inspections in relation to waste management and recycling activities, including weekly inspections of waste storage facilities - Records detailing the beneficial re-use or recycling of material either within the project or at offsite locations.
+- Records of inspections in relation to waste management and recycling activities, including inspections of waste storage facilities - Records detailing the beneficial re-use or recycling of material either within the project or at offsite locations.

-The following records will be retained on site in a designated folder:
+The following records will be retained on site or on the SharePoint in a designated folder:

-- Waste tracking forms and dockets - Waste register.
+- Waste tracking forms and dockets - Waste Tracking Register.